Fine-Tuning Language Models with Advantage-Induced Policy Alignment: Conclusions

-\paragraph{Online vs.\ offline learning.} Our experiments primarily examine the online case, where new data can be collected during the training process.
+In this paper, we study the problem of online policy optimization in RLHF.
+We benchmark the performance of existing algorithms \ppo~and \awr, and introduce a new method, \algname, which has a theoretical convergence guarantee and affords several advantages over existing algorithms.
+The key takeaways from our study can be summarized as follows. \paragraph{Stability.} As we discussed in Section \ref{sec:introduction}, one of the challenges in RLHF is instability.
+It is crucial in RL algorithms to impose control on the divergence between new policies and the initial policy after SFT.
+However, the clipping of the objective function and the adaptive KL controller can make the behavior of PPO unstable; for AWR, the update in \eqref{eq:awr-solution}, which reweighs the previous policy by a multiplicative factor in each iteration, also has unknown ramifications. \algname, on the other hand, provably converges to $\pi^\star$ when the advantage function is fixed, which is close to the initial policy in KL divergence.
+From the experimental results, we see that \algname~is able to provide better and easy-to-adjust KL control by explicitly tuning the hyperparameter $\lambda$.
+Our experiments reveal different levels of instability for PPO and AWR.
+Specifically, PPO suffers from occasional performance degradation whenever the model policy diverges too much from the initial policy $\pi_{\mathsf{init}}$, and such effect is more pronounced for smaller models.
+We attribute this to the KL controller in PPO.
+In Appendix~\ref{sec:ablation}, we demonstrate that PPO can achieve a similar sample efficiency as \algname~without the KL penalty, albeit at the cost of weaker KL efficiency. \paragraph{Sample efficiency.} With the same level of control over KL-divergence, \algname~shows higher sample efficiency than PPO and AWR.
+One possible explanation is that in both PPO and AWR, policy improvement critically depends on using finite samples to reconstruct the sampling policy $\pi_{\sf old}$, whereas in \algname, minimizing the population loss \eqref{eq:apa-population-loss} hinges less on the reconstruction of $\pi_{\sf old}$.
+In fact, the \algname~population loss \eqref{eq:apa-population-loss} can be effectively minimized as long as the dataset $\mathcal{D}$ has a decent coverage over state-action pairs that are frequently visited by $\pi_{\sf old}$.
+For more discussions on sample efficiency, please refer to Appendix~\ref{sec:interpretation}. \paragraph{Online vs.\ offline learning.} Our experiments primarily examine the online case, where new data can be generated during the training process.
 The offline setting, where a fixed dataset is given and new samples are not available, may yield qualitatively different results.
 In particular, suppose that the offline dataset consists of rollouts from a policy $\pi_{\mathsf{off}}$.
 In this case, if it were trained with infinitely many samples, AWR would converge to the policy specified in \eqref{eq:closed_form_pi}.
 However, the performance of \algname~may suffer from distribution shift because it can only learn from state-action pairs covered by $\pi_{\mathsf{off}}$, and there is no guarantee that the learned policy performs well on the state-action pairs visited by the current policy.
 Such distribution mismatch can lead to a significant performance drop for \algname, as we observe in Appendix~\ref{sec:offline}.
 We also observe that AWR typically outperforms ILQL for offline learning, although both perform poorly with larger models.